kap2fox/kusama.practice/courses/en/learn/kusama-theory-practice/has.md

 ### Robonomic’s Home Assistant Integration

-Robonomics integration offers a **gateway** to your local smart home, enabling remote access **through** **encrypted** **transactions** on the Robonomics blockchain.
+Robonomics integration offers a **gateway** to your local smart home, enabling remote access **through encrypted transactions** on the Robonomics blockchain.
 This robust integration empowers you to:

-1. **Monitor Current States**: Keep a watchful eye on the real-time status of your smart devices and sensors, regardless of your physical location.
+1. **Monitor Current States**: Keep an eye on the real-time status of your smart devices and sensors, regardless of your physical location.
 2. **Call Services**: With the power of blockchain at your fingertips, initiate and manage services for your connected devices effortlessly.
 3. **User Management**: Seamlessly administer Home Assistant users, ensuring secure and convenient access for authorized individuals.
 4. **Backup Creation**: Safeguard your smart home configuration and data by creating backups that can be readily accessed when needed.